 A fellow blogger, the author of ABC of Spirit Talk w/Carolyn Page, lives in Australia.
-She loves to dance with her husband.
-They dance International Ballroom and Latin as well as New Vogue style.
+She loves to dance with her partner.
+They dance International Ballroom and Latin, as well as, New Vogue style.
 New Vogue style is very popular in her country.

 (Here’s a recent post that Carolyn has published about what dancing means to her, “Renewed Interest in Dance”.
 Please check it out; she’s very entertaining.)

 The discipline of New Vogue style is also known as sequence dancing.
 It consists of 16 or 32 bars of choreography, danced in partnership and repeated.
 The interesting thing about New Vogue style is that everyone dances the same sequence at the same time to the same music.
 The result is the appearance of a well-rehearsed formation.

 History tells us that the New Vogue style began in the 1930s in Australia and New Zealand where to this day it remains popular.
 It’s performed socially and competitively, along with International Ballroom and Latin.
 It’s danced throughout Europe and parts of Canada, as well.
 Here’s a link to watch competitors doing the Australian New Vogue Dance, ‘The Carousel’.

 Here are 4 reasons why we like the New Vogue style.

 - Aside from the name (looking at you, Madonna), dancing the set patterns of New Vogue is a great way to quickly get people up on the dance floor.

 - Because everyone does the same routine, leaders don’t have to create their own steps or variations.